takpare/https-github.com-git-lfs-git-.g/Tutorial.md

 * `git lfs track '*.dll'` '*.exe'`
 * For all the patterns:
 * `git add .gitattributes`
-* `git commit -m "Added .gitattributes for lfs tracking"`
+* `git commit -m "Add .gitattributes for lfs tracking"`
 * `git reflog expire --expire=now --all`
 * `git gc --prune=now`
 * Final step, `git push origin --all -f` and `git push origin --tags -f`.
 The `-f` is the important point of no return.
 This pushes a DIFFERENT repo now.
 Anyone else out there who has a clone, will have the broken clone, and will need to re-clone the new better lfs version.